 Crafting an office configuration strategy

 Rather than redesigning offices to respond to forecasts about dramatic changes to the office, another approach to office configuration is to focus on data trends.
 While some office reconfigurations certainly make sense, companies might also benefit from a more gradual approach in which they monitor both occupancy and utilization of different types of spaces available in the office in order to align supply and demand for space over time.

 The objective of such a strategy would be to identify spaces that are over- or underperforming on either occupancy (whether or not spaces are being used), utilization (how close to capacity they are being used), or both.
 In this way, managers can identify which spaces are being under- or over-provided and make adjustments over time to optimize the way space is being used.
 This deliberative approach provides greater transparency about decision-making, ensures that companies are not rushing into significant investments that might not reflect their workforce, and allows for tailored space strategies to develop across different locations, reflecting the specific needs of those offices.

-This post is part of an ongoing series about the way workplace technologies can facilitate a hybrid office and changing ways of working.
-If you have questions or would like to connect, please reach out to me over LinkedIn or contact one of our offices to learn more.
+This post is part of a blog series about the way workplace technologies can facilitate a hybrid office and changing ways of working in the post-pandemic office.

 - Hughes, Owen (03/02/2021).
 “The office still matters.
 But it’s going to look very different when you get back” TechRepublic.
 Online. https://www.techrepublic.com/article/the-office-still-matters-but-its-going-to-look-very-different-when-you-get-back/ McKinsey found that as many as two-thirds of survey respondents expected to make this shift and reduce office space.
 McKinsey (11/5/2020).
 McKinsey Global Pulse survey; McKinsey Corporate Business Functions Practice, “Reimagine: Preparing for SG&A in the next normal.”
 Online.